NVex0/uWU/CTFZone2023/Rans00kit/readme.md

 + Genarates a 2048 bytes key from ASCII set.
 + Displays a window to notice the user that all the files is encrypted.
 Require the user to pay money for recovery key.
-+ Encrypt file recursively in it's current directory.
++ Encrypt file recursively in its current directory.
 Then modified encrypted file name by appending "config".

 #### Now is the decryption time.